duereg/manager-readme/README.md

  - Collaborate with coworkers and teammates
  - Discuss, Cooperate, Pair.
 Pairing > Not Pairing
  - Give & receive feedback in an impactful way
- - Debate impersonally but nicely
  - Have strong opinions weakly held
- - Voice your thoughts and disagreements
+ - Voice your thoughts and disagreements *nicely*

 ### Keep Learning
  - Provide and accept mentorship